dbt-labs/docs.getdbt.com/website/docs/guides/orchestration/running-dbt-cloud-jobs/1-types-of-jobs.md

 dbt Cloud jobs can optionally run source freshness checks and generate documentation as well.

 <callout>
-Make sure to leverage the dbt build command to avoid wasteful spend! dbt build enables you to run tests for each individual model, before it's downstream dependencies start.
-When a test fails, the dependences of the model that failed testing are skipped.
-This enables you to avoid wasted spend on downstream node runs when an upstream node fails a test.
+Make sure to leverage the dbt build command to avoid wasteful spend! dbt build enables you to run tests for each individual model, before its downstream dependencies start.
+When a test on a model fails, the dependences of that model are skipped.
+This enables you to avoid wasted spend on downstream node runs.
 </callout>

 ### Running Models in Production